dEAduction/dEAduction/CONTRIBUTING.md

 ## Contributing

-### What do?
+### What you can do

 Preferably consider working on an existing [issue](https://github.com/dEAduction/dEAduction/issues) (check-out issue labels).
-If so, comment so we can discuss!
+If you decide to do so, write a comment so we can talk about it.
 For instance, you could contribute to work-in-progress [new features](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22type%3A%3Anew+feature%22).
-If you rather want to do something else, open an issue first so that we can discuss it.
+If you would rather do something else, start by opening an issue so we can discuss it.
 Here are contribution ideas, in order of priority:
-- **Refactor code**: please help us. d∃∀duction needs a strong codebase and as of now it is rather weak.
+- **Refactor code**: we really need help on that. d∃∀duction needs a strong codebase and as of now it is rather weak.
 - **Report stuff, suggest improvements**: report bugs, suggest new features, fundamental changes, enhancements…
 - **Translate the user interface**.
-- **Write documentation**: many modules, classes or functions still lack documentation ; you can contribute to its elaboration.
-You can also contribute to the d∃∀duction user manual.
+- **Write documentation**: many modules, classes or functions still lack documentation ; you can contribute to its elaboration or to the d∃∀duction user manual.
 - **Create exercises**.

-In any case, each contribution should have its issue, whether we or you created that issue.
-To save you time, you should never work on a contribution that was not discussed (there would be a risk of it being rejected)!
+In any case, each contribution should have its own issue.
+Please note that to avoid wasting your time, you should never work on a contribution that hasn't been discusses with us.

 > Issues that are best-suited for first contributions have the label [`good first issue`](https://github.com/dEAduction/dEAduction/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).